anuragchris/URL-Shortner/README.md

 ## Usage

-Go to the College-ERP folder and run
+Go to the URL-Shortner folder and run

 ```bash
 python manage.py runserver